 This is why it sucks so much when its time to leave.
+It's not always bad at first.
 Believe me, I breathe a huge sigh of relief when I get home and collapse into my own bed to get a full night’s sleep.
 There’s a certain satisfaction when life calms down from the constant stimulation that such a large convention can bring.
 But after that first night’s rest, most PAX-goers have jobs to return to that aren’t the most fulfilling.
 News of the outside world that had been blocked out by so much pomp and circumstance begins to filter back in.
 The daily grind feels inevitable as the rush of dopamine from so many new experiences fades away.

 |The empty expo hall floor from PAX Unplugged 2019 - A sight that causes antipication at the start of the weekend, and sadness at the end.|

 Is there any way to avoid the crash?

 This article was originally written on April 4th, 2019 after the end of PAX East.
 It has been updated and improved for the end of PAX Unplugged 2019 and PAX East 2020.

 The Many Types of Post PAX Depression

 I should preface the rest of this article by stating clearly I am not a psychologist.
 I’m not making any claims to being an expert by writing this article.
 I was simply inspired after seeing a lot of posts from others online about how much leaving on Sunday felt almost painful.
 I get that, really: after going to PAX East since 2010, I’ve found myself feeling pretty bad for a few days afterward in the past.
 The effects of melancholy, anxiousness, or frustration can linger for long after.

 |While I am not a trained counselor, many of the people at the amazing Take This organization are.
 Check out their website for helpful tips or resources.|